edudobay/go-snake/README.md

 * Prepare the SDL packages as described in the section below.
 * Run the `./build` script.

+After configuration, you can use `make` to build.

 ### Preparing the SDL packages

 * Ensure you have pkgconfig and all SDL components installed